MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicreatedeviceinfolist.md

 ## -description

-The <b>SetupDiCreateDeviceInfoList</b> function creates an empty <a href="https://www.bing.com/search?q=device+information+set">device information set</a> and optionally associates the set with a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff552344">device setup class</a> and a top-level window.
+The <b>SetupDiCreateDeviceInfoList</b> function creates an empty <a href="devinst.device_information_sets">device information set</a> and optionally associates the set with a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff552344">device setup class</a> and a top-level window.

 ## -parameters